Marc Okrand: Career

 As a linguist, Okrand worked with Native American languages.
 He earned a bachelor's degree in linguistics from the University of California, Santa Cruz in 1970.
 His 1977 doctoral dissertation from the University of California, Berkeley, was on the grammar of Mutsun, an extinct Ohlone language formerly spoken in the coastal areas of north-central California.
 His dissertation was supervised by pioneering linguist Mary Haas.
 From 1975 to 1978, he taught undergraduate linguistics courses at the University of California, Santa Barbara, before taking a post-doctoral fellowship at the Smithsonian in Washington, D.C., in 1978.

 After that, Okrand took a job at the National Captioning Institute, where he worked on the first closed-captioning system for hearing-impaired television viewers.
-Until his retirement in 2013, Okrand served as one of the directors for Live Captioning at the National Captioning Institute and as President of the board of directors of WSC Avant Bard (formerly the Washington Shakespeare Company) in Arlington County, Virginia, which planned to stage "an evening of Shakespeare in Klingon" in 2010.
+Until his retirement in 2013, Okrand served as one of the directors for Live Captioning at the National Captioning Institute and as President of the board of directors of Avant Bard Theatre (formerly the Washington Shakespeare Company/WSC Avant Bard) in Arlington County, Virginia, which planned to stage "an evening of Shakespeare in Klingon" in 2010.